flybywiresim/discord-bot-utils/.github/CONTRIBUTING.md

 Please note: If you are running the bot in a development environment, your commands will be deployed to the guild you have set in your [config file](https://github.com/fbw-devops/fbw-moderation-bot/blob/master/.github/CONTRIBUTING.md#using-different-configurations) (likely your test server).
 If running in a production environment, your commands will be deployed globally.

-When deploying guild commands, they are registered and available immidiately.
+When deploying guild commands, they are registered and available immediately.
 However, global commands can take up to an hour to be registered and available.

 ## Database Setup